-—— OUR MISSION ——
+—— WELCOME ——

 Our VISION is to make happy, healthy dogs through positive training techniques and further the advancement of all dogs through education within the Whitewater Valley.

 Please consider donating to our “REPLACE THE FLOOR MATS” fund raiser.
 We are in critical need of upgrading our training mats for the safety and quality of our class instruction.
 We estimate the final costs to be $7,500.00 for the training surface including the organizer for proper storage.

 As a 501 c3 community organization, your donation can be deductible; receipts will be furnished.
 Thank you in advance for your generous support.
 Click on the DONATE TAG to complete using PayPal, Visa, or MasterCard.